Pan-Seared Cod Fillets

 Method

-1. Heat 30ml olive oil in a large non-stick skillet over medium-high heat until shimmering but not smoking.
-The oil should be hot enough that the fish sizzles immediately upon contact.
+1. Heat olive oil in a large pan over medium-high heat until it begins to shimmer.
+The oil should be hot enough that the fish sizzles immediately on contact.
+Proper preheating is critical — insufficient heat causes sticking and uneven cooking, especially with delicate fish.

-1. Carefully flip the fillets using a thin fish spatula.
-Immediately add 50g unsalted butter to the pan.
-Once the butter begins foaming, add the 4 minced garlic cloves and cook for 30 seconds until fragrant.
+1. Carefully flip the cod using a thin spatula.
+Immediately add butter to the pan.
+Once it melts and begins to foam, add garlic and cook briefly until fragrant.
+This marks the transition from searing to finishing — from dry heat to fat-based cooking.

 Notes